0x4f53/Wristkey/README.md

 <img src = screenshots/add.png alt="add"><img src = screenshots/add2.png alt="add">

-### Deleting items
+### Editing and Deleting items

-To delete an item, tap and hold on its name.
-This was made difficult on purpose so that logins aren't accidentally deleted.
+To edit or delete an item, tap and hold on its name.
+This was made difficult on purpose so that logins aren't accidentally edited or deleted.
+To delete an item, scroll all the way to the bottom of the edit screen and tap the trash icon.

 ### Exporting